rcook/beginning-practical-haskell/part04.md

 * Cannot read or mutate global state
 * Can only return values that are functions of their arguments or other pure functions

 Fortunately, there are several different solutions to this problem.
 Modern Haskell's approach makes use of an abstract `IO` type.
-The model is functionally equivalent to the continuation-passing style, though few people actually explicitly this out as such.
+The model is functionally equivalent to the continuation-passing style, though few people actually explicitly use this particular terminology.
 We'll build up step-by-step to full-blown I/O.

 ## The Prelude